Macedon, New York: Housing

 There were 3,381 housing units at an average density of 86.9 /mi2; a total of 6.0% of housing units were vacant.

 There were 3,650 occupied housing units in the town, of which 2,831 were owner-occupied units (77.6%), while 819 were renter-occupied (22.4%).
 The homeowner vacancy rate was 1.5% of total units.
 The rental unit vacancy rate was 10.8%.

 Education

-The only schools in Macedon are Palmyra-Macedon Intermediate School, which is part of the Palmyra-Macedon Central School District and the Gananda Central School District, serving households on the western edge of Macedon.
+Palmyra-Macedon Intermediate School is located in Macedon and is part of the Palmyra-Macedon Central School District.
+Portions of Macedon are also within the Gananda Central School District.

-The Macedon Public Library serves the public as a repository for books, magazines, CDs, and videos that may be loaned out or viewed.
-The library also offers free computer and internet access on site.
-The library is also home to the Bullis Estate Library, a large collection of rare books, personal journals, and letters from the Victorian era family.
+The Macedon Public Library serves the town.
+The library also houses the Bullis Collection, also described as the Bullis Room, which includes books, personal papers, photographs, diaries, local history materials, and artefacts from the Bullis family.